lsst/LDM-PMT/index.rst

   - Kevin will have tool to synchronize PMCS / JIRA DLP (both ways)
   - we are getting rid of meta-epics

 * JIRA DM project

   - tracks all non-LOE software work

+    + the master copy of all software activities in JIRA

+    + for hardware and network related activities, when convenient, master plan can be in PMCS, monthly exports to JIRA DLP.
+It is in particular important to export to DLP the milestones that block software development.

   - tracks all random tasks (eg tcams todo)